ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ23 - Specify the security protocols that the group members must use to protect their communication: Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-* REQ24 - Specify how the communication is secured between the Client and KDC: by means of any transport profile of ACE {{I-D.ietf-ace-oauth-authz}} between Client and Group Manager that complies with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.
+* REQ24 - Specify how the communication is secured between the Client and KDC: by means of any transport profile of ACE {{RFC9200}} between Client and Group Manager that complies with the requirements in Appendix C of {{RFC9200}}.

 * REQ25 - Specify the format of the identifiers of group members: the Sender ID used in the OSCORE group (see {{ssec-join-resp}} and {{sec-pub-keys}}).